rtomrud/eslint-config-pretty-strict/README.md

 [environments](https://eslint.org/docs/user-guide/configuring#specifying-environments),
 or [rules](https://eslint.org/docs/user-guide/configuring#configuring-rules).

-You may also want to
+You may want to
-[disable a rule with in-line comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) when there is a legitimate use case for code that is causing linting errors.
+[disable a rule with in-line comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) when there is a legitimate use case for code causing linting errors.

 ## Principles